 Wolfram will make knowledge computable and Google will extract and present data in a spread sheet (square matrix) format.
 Google has also announced a new version of Google Search that is in Beta stage when this article is written.

 A web page or document is a tag soup that can be viewed in the ordinary way or as markup from the view + source menu in your browser.
 The W3C's Document Object Model (DOM), a language independent platform, is basically an object oriented representation of your document.
 Every element in your X(HT)ML document is represented by an object in that document's DOM tree.
 The tree structure is called a node-tree.
 This object oriented presentation of the document opens a whole new world of opportunities.
 You can set the objects as properties in new classes (objects).
 Then it is up to your imagination how you will "compute" and present information.
 Some years agoI wrote a matrix class in C++ using templates.
 There are some good classic literature references there like Andrew Koenig's "Templates and generic algorithms" written in the june 1994 issue of the Journal of object oriented programming (JOOP).
 There are two related articles by the same author that is not mentioned there:

-Combined with AJAX, the XMLHttpRequest Object and other web application technologies the web's search space should grow in dimension and depth and the way search results are presented is up to your fantasy.
+Combined with AJAV, the XMLHttpRequest Object and other web application technologies the web's search space should grow in dimension and depth and the way search results are presented is up to your fantasy.
 As Einstein once said: "Imagination is more important than knowledge".
 The future of search may be a combination of art and science.
-We list two simple examples of what is possible by DOM manipulating this: simple static table
+We list a simple example of what is possible by DOM manipulating this: simple static table

 There is nothing different if the cells of this table are links or other X(HT)ML elements or text snippets

 var linksInDocument = documnet.getElementsByTagName('a');

 Michael W. Berry and Murray Browne:(2005) Understanding Search Engines: Mathematical Modeling and Text Retrieval (Software, Environments, Tools), Second Edition